As always, the usual bucket list was not enough for me, and I searched for ways to explore Budapest off the beaten path.

 Visit a Museum That Will Make Your Instagram Dreams Come True

 I find myself looking more and more for authenticity on Instagram.
-That said, I genuinely enjoyed visiting the Museum of Sweets & Selfies which by the name of it I already knew was going to be Instagrammable as hell.
+That said, I genuinely enjoyed visiting the Museum of Sweets & Selfies, which by the name of it I already knew was going to be Instagrammable as hell.

 It’s all about enjoying yourself, taking fun pictures, and feeling like a kid in a complex that’s an explosion of bright colors (that’s why you have to visit it if you’re on a girls’ trip).